Induction of Rafale aircraft into Indian Air Force by 2022: IAF Chief | Law-Order

 So that is the plan in terms of these squadrons phasing out and LCA is replacing them,'' he said.

-According to him, these aircraft were upgraded in 2005 to 2010 and a lot of effort was put in to keep the flights fly-worthy.
+According to him, these aircraft were upgraded from 2005 to 2010 and a lot of effort was put in to keep the flights fly-worthy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)